The Perfect Getaway: Get your group together for an amazing week in Key West

 Until next time!

-Whether you’re traveling solo, with friends, family or your special someone, spending time exploring the natural beauty and history of Key West is always a good idea.
-You’ll leave sun-kissed, refreshed and relaxed thanks to the soothing white-sand beaches, fresh seafood and plenty of good vibes to go around.
+Whether you’re traveling solo, with friends, family, or your special someone, exploring Key West’s natural beauty and history during a weeklong getaway is always a good idea.
+You’ll leave sun-kissed, refreshed, and relaxed thanks to the soothing white-sand beaches, fresh seafood, and plenty of good vibes to go around.
 Oh, and be sure to check out Key West’s robust calendar of festivals and events for your next visit!

 Read more: